(In Alphabetical Order by Title)

 Increasing Access to Services for those Vulnerable to Human Trafficking

-Polaris has been operating the National Human Trafficking Hotline since 2007 and added texting capabilities through the BEFREE textline in 2013.
+The workshop will go into a brief overview of human trafficking, and provide an overview of how the Polaris through its hotline established in 2007, has worked with federal, state, local and tribal entities to increase access to victim services Polaris also has its textline with texting capabilities through the BEFREE textline in .
 For years, Polaris worked with local, state and federal service providers and law enforcement to create local crisis response protocols.
 When a call comes into the hotline from anywhere in the country, advocates are able to connect to localized, victim-centered emergency responders and long-term providers.
 Polaris is now working on ensuring that vulnerable populations and communities have high-functioning, well-integrated mechanisms to respond to all forms of human trafficking and the National Hotline is included in the response.
 The focus for the next couple of years will be American Indian/Alaskan Natives, rural populations and people with disabilities.
-The workshop will go into a brief overview of human trafficking, an overview of the hotline and how we are working with federal, state, local and tribal entities to increase access to services.
+Polaris shares its best practices and lessons learned with participants.

 Innovative, Multi-Disciplinary Approaches to Identifying and Supporting Victims of Human Trafficking

 Since 2012 California has worked diligently to improve its understanding of and response to the commercial sexual exploitation of children (CSEC).
 Los Angeles has been at the forefront of the state’s efforts.
-The panelists, experts in the field of child trafficking, will examine the landscape in LA, focusing on two innovative protocols.
-Los Angeles’ Law Enforcement First Responder Protocol for CSEC (FRP) has been in place for nearly two years.
+The panelists, experts in the field of child trafficking, examine the landscape in L.A., focusing on two innovative protocols: the first first responder and victim witness protocols Los Angeles’ Law Enforcement First Responder Protocol for CSEC (FRP) has been in place for nearly two years.
 The FRP has allowed Los Angeles County to drastically diminish the number of children arrested for prostitution and instead provides these children a non-punitive, victim-centered response.
 The Victim Witness Protocol (VWP) brings together a team of individuals to support a child who is testifying against their trafficker.
 The VWP prioritizes the childs’ safety, mental and physical health while ensuring their legal rights are met.
 In addition to reviewing the protocols, several cases will be discussed to illustrate the benefits, challenges, and collaboration necessary to meet the children’s needs.

 Its "Not Just Kids Stuff" : Intrafamilair Juvenile Sexual Abuse

-This workshop will explore the dynamics, challenges, issues and opportunities available to professional staff when working with parents of both the victim and offender on juvenile sexual abuse cases involved with the court system Topics will include: Prevalence of juvenile intra-familial sexual abuse, who are these families and what are the relationships.
-What is the impact of intra-familiar juvenile sexual abuse between victim/offender, parent, and extended family.
-We will explore the short and long term impact of sibling abuse and address the often forgotten secondary victim siblings who were not abused, their issues and ways to include them in the healing process.
-What are common issues and challenges for the parent, victim and offender on these cases.
-How do professionals involved with these families help to identify and resolve the complicated emotions, resistance, loyalties, guilt, fear, embarrassment, conflicts with other family members, and conflicting loyalties that parents of both the victim and offender experience.
-What legal options and tools do prosecutors in Hennepin County utilize to ensure best case outcomes.
-How to help families navigate the often intimidating juvenile criminal arena with dignity and openness to achieve best results for the victim, offender and secondary victims.
+This workshop will explore the dynamics, challenges, issues and opportunities available to professional staff when working with parents of both the victim and offender on juvenile sexual abuse cases involved with the court system.
+Topics will include: Prevalence of juvenile intra-familial sexual abuse, who are these families and what are the relationships, and what are the impacts of intra-familiar juvenile sexual abuse between victim/offender, parent, and extended family.
+Presenters discuss the short and long term impact of sibling abuse and address the often forgotten secondary victim siblings who were not abused, their issues and ways to include them in the healing process.
+Other topics addressed include common issues for families in the healing process, conflicting loyalties among family members and potential legal options and navigation through the court system, and how to ensure best outcomes.

 Lessons Learned from the Military's Multidisciplinary Approach to Victim Support